wanzi-wang/graspp_2025s_fintech/README.md

 To what extent is having a digital presence linked with improvements in financial inclusion and outcomes among the agricultural poor?

-# Team Member (alphabetical order)
+# Our lovely Team Member (alphabetical order)
-Heeyoung kwon
+Heeyoung kwon\n
-Isabela Paredes
+Isabela Paredes\n
-Nakada Shunichi
+Nakada Shunichi\n
-Rachel Ho
+Rachel Ho\n
 Wanzi Wang